-There are so many thoughts and decisions that run through a teachers mind.
-There have been times I have stopped mid-lesson and redirected to a different topic because the lessons was going down hill fast.
+There are so many thoughts and decisions that run through a teacher’s mind.
+There have been times I have stopped mid-lesson and redirected to a different topic because the lesson was going downhill fast.
 Instead of wasting all of our time, we were able to move onto something productive and come back to the lesson later in the day.
 It is a hard job.
 Some days I go home mentally drained because of how much multi-tasking and how many thoughts are running through my head.

 I want the best for children.
 I want them to be strong, independent, capable adults as they get older.
 However, views on children weren’t always like that.

-Societies views on children have changed and evolved.
-In development classes we would look into how society viewed children and how they were treated because of it.
+Society’s views on children have changed and evolved.
+In development classes, we would look into how society viewed children and how they were treated because of it.
 Here is a quick overview: